cloudevents/spec/cloudevents/formats/cbor-format.md

 ## Abstract

-This specifications defines how to serialize Cloud Events in the [Concise Binary Object Representation (CBOR)][cbor-spec] data format.
+This specifications defines how to serialize CloudEvents in the [Concise Binary Object Representation (CBOR)][cbor-spec] data format.

 ## Table of Contents